Multifamily

 Get Started

 Ready to upgrade your facility with high-efficiency equipment and appliances?
 Work with an Efficiency Maine Qualified Partner in order to be eligible for these incentives.
-See our Qualified Partner video for more information on this process.

 Click here to find a Qualified Partner working near you.
 If you work with a contractor that is not yet a Qualified Partner, urge your contractor to find out more information here.
 As part of the project approval process, you will accept the C&I Prescriptive Program’s Terms and Conditions.
 If you’re interested in becoming a Qualified Partner, click here to see our Become A Qualified Partner page.